lbryio/lbry-desktop/CONTRIBUTING.md

 ### Run

-LBRY app can be run for development by using the command `yarn dev`.
+LBRY app can be run for development by using the command:

+`yarn dev`

 This will launch the app and provide HMR (Hot Module Replacement).
 Any change made to the sources will automatically reload the app without losing its state.

 ### Lint

 Code linting is ensured by [ESLint](https://eslint.org/).

-You can lint all the project's sources at any time by using the `yarn lint` command.
+You can lint all the project's sources at any time by running:

+`yarn lint`

 If you desire to lint a specific file or directory you can use `yarn eslint 'glob/pattern'`.

 In addition to those commands, staged files are automatically linted before commit.
 Please take the time to fix all staged files' linting problems before committing or suppress them if necessary.